 Get up to $2000 tax credit on select AC systems!
 Call now to learn more.

-• Condensate Drain Line Clog
+• Clogged Condensate Drain Line

-• Rusted or Damaged Drain Pan
+• Damaged or Rusted Drain Pan

 • Frozen Evaporator Coil

-First, Replace Your Air Filter
+Start by Replacing Your Air Filter

 Cause #1: Clogged Condensate Drain